Plan For Your Future Tomorrow

 How Living Trusts Work

 Understanding the mechanics of a living trust can help you appreciate its value in your estate plan.
-Here's a breakdown of how living trusts typically function:
+Here's how living trusts typically function:

-1. Creation: You work with an attorney to draft a trust document that outlines your wishes for asset management and distribution.
+1. Creation: You work with an attorney to draft a trust document that specifies your wishes for asset management and distribution.

-2. Funding: You transfer ownership of your assets (such as real estate, bank accounts, and investments) into the trust's name.
+2. Funding: You transfer ownership of your assets (such as real estate, bank accounts, and investments) to the trust.

-3. Management: As the grantor, you usually serve as the initial trustee, managing the trust's assets during your lifetime.
+3. Management: As the grantor, you usually serve as the initial trustee, managing the trust's assets.

 4. Succession: Upon your passing (or incapacity, if specified), your chosen successor trustee takes over management of the trust.